workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 Now that you have registered, you may log in.

-1. Please press the login / register button again.
+1. Please press the ***login / register*** button again.

 You will be forwarded to ELIXIR AAI.

 ![info screenshot](../screenshots/4.04_tutorial_covid19_elixir_provide_info.png)

-2. Please provide CWLab access to the requested information.
+2. Please provide workflUX access to the requested information.

 ## **Step 3: Create a New Job**